evamaina/Court-Counter-App/README.md

 # Court Counter App

-**The goal is to create a court counter app which gives a user the ability to keep track of the score of two different teams playing a game of your choice**
+**The goal is to create a score keeper app which gives a user the ability to keep track of the score of two different teams playing a game of your choice**

 **This project is about combining various ideas and skills.
 They include:**